Big creditors China, Japan press U.S. to resolve debt row

 "The U.S. must be fully aware that if that happens the U.S. would fall into fiscal crisis," he said.

-Japan's Nikkei financial daily, citing unnamed sources, reported that Japanese officials held several emergency telephone conferences with U.S. Treasury Department officials on Monday.
+Japanese officials held several emergency telephone conferences with U.S. Treasury Department officials on Monday, Japan's Nikkei newspaper reported, citing unnamed sources.

-However, a senior Japanese government official shrugged off the report, suggesting instead that the subject had been discussed only as part of regular contact between the two countries.
-Similarly, a U.S. Treasury official said the Treasury had no knowledge of emergency calls.
+However, a senior Japanese government official shrugged off the report, suggesting instead that the subject had only been discussed as part of regular contact between the two countries.

-On Monday, Chinese Vice Finance Minister Zhu Guangyao said Beijing had been in touch with Washington over the standoff, in which Republicans in the House of Representatives have refused to increase the $16.7 trillion debt ceiling as they seek changes in President Barack Obama's signature healthcare law.
+On Monday, Chinese Vice Finance Minister Zhu Guangyao said Beijing had been in touch with Washington over the standoff, in which House Republicans have refused to increase the $16.7 trillion debt ceiling as they seek changes in President Barack Obama's signature healthcare law.

 Unless Congress raises the debt ceiling, the United States would be left on the edge of an unprecedented default, the Treasury has warned.